theripper93/theripper-premium-hub/premium-changelogs/puzzle-locks.md

+## Version 0.4.0
+- New puzzle - Fill in the blanks

 ## Version 0.3.0
 - New Puzzle - Mastermind
 - Added security features to avoid the locking breaking certain document sheets